Aryan-chand/python_projects/Snake and apple game/README.md

 ## 🌟 How to run

 Running the script is really simple!
-Just open a terminal in the folder where your script is located and run the following command:
+Just open a terminal in the folder where your script is located and run the program :

 ![](game_preview.gif)